Curved Page Divider

 Virginia’s foster care system prioritizes family reunification whenever possible, as this has been shown to benefit the child’s long-term stability and emotional health.

-Reunification Rates: Of the kids in foster care in Virginia, about 50% are reunified with their families within two years.
+Reunification Rates: Approximately 50% of children in foster care in Virginia are reunified with their families within two years.
 The aim is to separate families as little as possible when it is safe.

-Adoption and Permanent Placement: In case children cannot go back to their birth parents, adoption and foster care are the main objectives.
+Adoption and Permanent Placement: In cases where children cannot go back to their birth parents, adoption and foster care are the main objectives.
 Approximately 1 in 4 children in foster care are adopted; the rest may be placed with relatives through what is known as kinship care.

-If this is not an option, foster parents may be allowed to adopt the child, and this is highly encouraged for those who have fostered the child for a long time.
+If this is not an option, foster parents may be allowed to adopt the child, and this is highly encouraged for those who have cared for the child for an extended period.

 5. Increase in Relative and Kinship Care